romoloman/rcservo_programmer_tester/README.md

-    Connect the xt30 connector to a 2S LiPo battery (or even to a 4S NiMh for standard servos) With the touch pen turn around to the display to autocalibrate touch (need to be redone at any firwmare update) Connect the servo to the servo connector Press "READ SERVO" to Read current conviguratio and Write servo to update Swipe to the right to go to the servotester page, swipe left to go back to servo configuration page
+    Connect the xt30 connector to a 2S LiPo battery (or even to a 4S NiMh for standard servos) With the touch pen turn around to the display to autocalibrate touch (need to be redone at any firwmare update) Connect the servo to the servo connector Press "READ SERVO" to Read current configuration and "WRITE SERVO" to update it.
+    Swipe to the right to go to the servotester page, swipe left to go back to servo configuration page

 ## Contributing